Panda Express Teriyaki Chicken Recipe

 Stir-Fried Vegetables

-For a splash of color and an extra dose of nutrients, stir-fried vegetables are the way to go.
+For a splash of color and an extra dose of nutrients, stir-fried vegetables or steamed vegetables are the way to go.
 Try bell peppers, broccoli, snap peas, or carrots, quickly sautéed with a hint of soy sauce and garlic.
 It’s a simple way to round out your meal with something fresh and vibrant.

 Asian-Inspired Salad